thehmfpk/saanscare/README.md

 - One-click PDF report generation with a SaansCare letterhead

 ### Administrator Panel
-- Full account directory — every resident and official, structured and searchable
+- Full account directory, every resident and official, structured and searchable
 - Edit or remove accounts; provision new Gov officials directly (no open registration for that role)
 - Scoped, confirm-gated data resets (Gov data / User data / AI forecasts / everything)
 - Platform-wide statistics and its own PDF report